Adeleke fourth in World Championships 400m final

 Shanahan was also passed by Romania's Claudia Bobocea (2:00.54) but they both missed out on one of the three fastest losers spots - that last of which was grabbed by Finland's Eveliina Maattanen, who clocked 2:00.41.

-The Cambridge University student, who reached the final at last year's European Championships, set her personal best of 1:59.42 when defeating Ciara Mageean at last year's Belfast Irish Milers Meet and also defeated the Portaferry woman when again going under two minutes at the same meeting this year.
+Cambridge University post-graduate student Shanahan, who reached the final at last year's European Championships, set her personal best of 1:59.42 when defeating Ciara Mageean at last year's Belfast Irish Milers Meet and also beat the Portaferry woman when again going under two minutes at the same meeting this year.

-Shanahan plans to complete her PhD in quantum physics in December before concentrating fully on athletes in the early part of next year as she aims to secure qualification for the Paris Olympics.
+Shanahan plans to complete her PhD in quantum physics in December before concentrating fully on athletics in the early part of next year as she aims to secure qualification for the Paris Olympics.